bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 should be fine.
 If you like to make multiple partitions for different directories, keep in mind that the majority of your userland will end up in a new, Bedrock Linux-specific directory at `/bedrock/strata/`.
-You could make `/bedrock/strata` its own partition, or perhaps one for each ~{stratum~} that ends up in that directory.
+You could make `/bedrock/strata` its own partition, or perhaps make one for each ~{stratum~}
+that ends up in that directory.
 If you aren't sure what to do here, one big partition for the root directory and a swap partition about 2.5 times your RAM size should be fine.

 Set up a bootloader.
 Instructions for setting up syslinux are provided [here](syslinux.html).
 If you prefer something else, e.g. GRUB2, you'll have to find instructions elsewhere.

-While it should be possible to manually set up full disk encryption, RAID, etc, no instructions are provided here to do so.
-Either find instructions elsewhere or use the hijack installation method with a distro that provides full disk encryption.
+While it should be possible to manually set up full disk encryption, RAID, etc;
+no instructions are provided here to do so.
+Either find instructions elsewhere or use the hijack installation method with a distro that provides full disk encryption, RAID, etc.

 Mount the partitions wherever you like.
 Note the instructions below merge with the hijack installation method; they will mention things such as "if you